ideophagous/hello50/README.md

 # hello50
 Hello World in 50 programming languages - #19/50

-Just a silly challenge to write a hello world program in 50 programming languages.
+A personal challenge to write a hello world program in 50 programming languages.
 The only two conditions are that the compiler has to be installed on a local machine, and the program has to be written manually, and run successfully.

 1- Ada: hello.adb